svenslaggare/labar/README.md

 A debian package can be built using the `build_deb.sh` command.
 This will also include bash auto-completions.

 ## Building images
 Run the `labar build` command to build an image.
-Images are defined in _labarfiles_ similar to Docker files.
+Images are defined in _labarfiles_ similar to Docker files, see this [file](./LABARFILE_REFERENCE.md) for a definition of the format.

 The following definition would create an image that copies a file on the host into the image as `file1.txt`.
 ```